 CXR will demonstrate diffuse bilateral atelectasis causing a "ground glass appearance" and air bronchograms

 Babies may suffer permanent respiratory illness because of hyaline membrane disease, but others make a full recovery and suffer no consequences.
-The best treatment is maintaining a healthy pregnancy to prevent premature birth.
+The best treatment is to maintain a healthy pregnancy to prevent premature birth.